vanny96/java-exercises-2/README.md

 * Storehouse: this app let's you purchase from an hypothetical store.
 This was aimed to practice the use of Java default interfaces like Map and Set.
 (MOOC part 2, exercise 12)

 * Comparable: simple exercise to test the implementation of the Comparable interface.
 (MOOC part 2, exercise 13)

+* Ski Jumping: this little app simulates a ski jumping simulator.
+First you'll enter the name of the jumpers, then you'll make them compete by typing "jump" when prompted to do so.
+Once you've had enough it will display all the ranking (Sorted using the comparable interface).
+(MOOC part 2, exercise 16)